Exceptional Golf

 The Royal Ottawa Course 2

 The Main Course caters to those who like to walk.
-Tees are located close to the majority of the previously played greens so that there is little delay.
 Our expected pace of play is four hours, which can easily be accomplished without feeling as if one has “raced” around the course.
-As well, the Club boasts a spectacular variety of trees and animals on the property that offers the player an excellent backdrop of changing colours throughout the year.

 The LPGA tournament was played at The Royal Ottawa Golf Club in 2000 with the cumulative combined scores of all players being above par, attesting to the challenging nature of our course.
 The feedback from these professional golfers was extremely positive.